How to drill tiles without cracking them

 7. Drill at a slight angle: To prevent the drill bit from slipping or sliding off the tile, drill at a slight angle initially.
 Once the hole starts to form, you can gradually increase the angle and drill straight down.

-See also Best drill machine for domestic use
+See also Best footwork drills for tennis

 By following these steps and starting with a slow speed, you can decrease the likelihood of cracking or damaging your tiles while drilling.
 Remember to always wear safety goggles and work slowly and carefully to ensure the best results.